 of the problem is not addressed.
 Covering up the pain with medications like opiates or NSAIDs does nothing to change joint restrictions, muscle tightness or weakness that is causing the back to become painful.
 Spinal manipulation and exercise were shown to be the only effective non-pharmacological treatments for chronic lower back pain in this Annals of Internal Medicine study.

 Primary care physicians who recommend opiates before a trial of chiropractic are doing their patients a disservice.
 The list of side effects from opiates range from addiction to depression and constipation, to making pain feel even stronger, a condition called opiate-induced hyperalgesia.
-Chiropractic has been proven effective for back pain, and has no side effects.
+Chiropractic has been proven effective for back pain, (here is another study) and has no side effects.
 Chiropractic patients are also happier with their care for lower back pain, than medical patients.

 If you are struggling with addiction, understand that it is not a personal failing, but a strong chemical response causing the addiction.
 The drug acts on pathways that circumvent your willpower and ability to stop on your own.
 The National Institute of Health has an information page with links to places that can help.